eoinmakers/bank-js/README.md

 > So I can spend my money,
 > I want to be able to withdraw from my account

-Wrote test for withdrawing 100 from an account with 1000, returned string has balance: 900
+Wrote test for withdrawing 100 from an account with 1000, returned string has balance: 900.00.

+- Added `withdraw` method, hardcoded returned string.

+Green.

+Wrote test for withdrawing 200 from an account with 1000, returned string has balance: 800.00.

+- In `withdraw` implement similar functionality to deposit, however in this case deduct the debited amount from the balance.

 <!-- Links -->